 Writing a good request is meaningless if your profile is awful.
 I can’t tell you how many requests I’ve rejected because of empty profiles.
 Think about it: You receive a Couchsurfing couch request from someone looking for a place to stay for two nights.
 And it was such a great email!
 You visit the person’s profile and – ugh – practically empty.
 No pictures or maybe just one of him staring into the camera.
 Worse yet, no face pic.
 No references.
 Just basic information – probably because it was required.
 This potential guest put almost zero effort into their profile.

 Would you host that person?
 Probably not.
 So, if you wouldn’t host them, then why would you expect someone to host you if you haven’t taken the time to introduce yourself on your own profile?
-Here’s what you have to do:
+Here’s how to to create a great Couchsurfing profile:

 Add lots of photos.
 Not just of you, but of you being social – preferably with other CS members in your community.
 Don’t let a host’s first impression of you be a profile full of head shots that kinda look like mugshots.